tg970/PERN-Advanced-Starter/README.md

 	$ npm start

 Also don't forget that your API won't work unless you create a users table.
 To do this hit the following routes, either in your browser or with [Postman](https://www.getpostman.com/).

+## What's happening under the hood

+#### Config files you might not recognize:
+_.babelrc_ - [Babel](https://babeljs.io/) is a toolchain used by Webpack to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript for old browsers or environments.
+This file tells Babel our presets and plugins.

+_.eslintrc.json_ - This config file tells [ESLint](https://eslint.org/) our settings for interpreting and reporting errors and warnings while we're writing our code.
+Delete or add rules, change style guide, whatever you want, this is where you do it.
+For this to work you'll need to make sure you have a linter and eslint installed in your code editor.

+_.nodemon.json_ - When Webpack spins up a dev server it also starts [nodemon](https://nodemon.io/) in the background to proxy for api calls.
+This file tells nodemon which directory to watch for changes and restart when files are updated.

+_.webpack.config.js_ - Oh the magic, and let's be honest *heart-burn*, of Webpack!
+This file gives Webpack all the important details for doing what it does.
+Again this file is configurable; for more information visit [the configuration docs](https://webpack.js.org/configuration/).

+## How did we get here?

+There are so many resources out there to help developers resolve issues and build new skills and tools.
+I'm very thankful for the sharing of knowledge and I wanted to put this project together to help other devs that are hoping to try their hand at a full-stack React application.

 This starter app was inspired and guided by the following resources: